 As required by the Texas Water Code, the District retains an independent auditor to audit the District's financial statements annually, which audit is filed with the Commission.
 The District's audited financial statements for the fiscal year ending May 31, 2019 have been prepared by McCall Gibson Swedlund Barfoot PLLC.
-The District has engaged McCall Gibson Swedlund Barfoot PLLC to prepare the audited financial statements for the fiscal year ended May 31, 2020.
 See "APPENDIX A" for a copy of the District's May 31, 2019 audited financial statements.

-THE DEVELOPER
+THE DEVELOPERS